SamFrier/AnsibleExperiments/readme.md

 Besides configuration management, Ansible can also be used for application deployment.
 Ansible is free and open-source; however a paid version called Ansible Tower is also available, which provides a graphical interface through which users can view their inventory and jobs in greater depth and manage them more easily.

+Standalone scripts called modules are the primary unit of work in Ansible.
+Modules are idempotent, meaning they can safely be run multiple times and have the same effect as running them only once.
+A few examples of modules are:

+* `service` -- manage the status of a service on a node

+* `apt`, `yum`, `pip` etc. -- interaction with various different package managers

+* `shell` -- execute a command in a node's shell

+* `copy` -- copy a file to a node

+* `git` -- interact with a git repository on a node

+A complete list of modules can be found here: http://docs.ansible.com/ansible/modules_by_category.html

 ## Installation & Setup

 Ansible can easily be installed via a package manager such as `apt-get`: